Knguyen-dev/cs-notes/temp_notes/docker_socket_privilege.md

 ## Docker Socket Vulnerability
 Let's assume we have a `docker-compose.yaml` file with some services.
 This file also loads a `.env` file into the context of one of those services.
 The risk comes in when one of your services has your machine's docker daemon socket mounted (as a bind mount).
 An attacker could get access to the `.env` file through the docker socket.

 There are many ways an attacker can get access to the container running our application.
 An attacker can exploit a flaw in input validation to do RCE that causes the server to execute a command on your server e.g. `cat /etc/passwd`.
-If they can get your server to execute a command that start a reverse shell back to their machien, they'll have persistent terminal access inside our container.
+If they can get your server to execute a command that start a reverse shell back to their machine, they'll have persistent terminal access inside our container.
 Here's how the attack workflow would happen:
 - **Initial Compromise:** Attacker exploits RCE vulnerability in our application (e.g. a web service) and gets shell access to a vulnerable container.
 - **Privilege Escalation:** The attacker realizes the container has the host machine's the docker socket mounted.
 They'll run the commands below:
 ```bash